aliyun/alibabacloud-resourcify-cli/README.md

 ARC has built-in help information for all commands and their parameters.
 You can add the `help` command after the command to get help information for related commands, for example:
 1. Obtain the operational resource information of CS products supported by ARC:
 `arc cs help` or `arc-cs help`
-2. Obtain the related operations of the instance resource of CS product supported by ARC:
+2. Obtain the related operations of the cluster resource of CS product supported by ARC:
-`arc cs instance help` or `arc-cs instance help`
+`arc cs cluster help` or `arc-cs cluster help`
 3. Get configuration related operations supported by ARC:
 `arc-tool help`